wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'armored',
     'delicious',
     'sacred',
   ];
+   gen_data['oozemephitwants'] = [
+    'need to deliver an important message to their filthy master', 'love to make pranks',
+    'are covering the land in mud to prepare for the arrival of their drooping mistress', 'in hiding from the plane of earth',
+    'recently born and very naive',
+    'spy for their sloshy liege',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>